 “I understand this is a very controversial issue with strong feelings about body cameras on both sides,” Antani said.
 “And we just want to be open and transparent and listen to people and be open to change.”

-The bill calls for all police body camera videos to be public record, but notes exceptions, including those videos taken on private property or involving sex crime victims and juveniles.
+House Bill 585 calls for all police body camera videos to be public record, but notes exceptions, including those videos taken on private property or involving sex crime victims and juveniles.